Shnaikat/SENG969-Project-Team1/README.md

 For a simple walkthrough of the project functionality, run the agents in the following order:

 1. Run the Admin agent.
 Note that this agent must be kept open during operation.
+2. Run the DataManager agent with the name "dataManager" (mandatory).
-2. Add the venues by passing arguments to the Venue agent.
+3. Add the venues by passing arguments to the Venue agent.
 You need to use the following arguments:
       - Concert location (String)
       - Ticket price (Integer)
       - Genre (String)
-3. Run the DataManager agent.
 4. Run the Concert seeker agent.
 5. Run the Recommender agent.
 6. Run the Invitation agent.